 Give yourself plenty of time to arrange relocation quotations, appoint a relocation company and finalize all your arrangements.
 We recommend you make contact a minimum of three months prior to your planned moving date.

 2. I want to make my move smoother, but I’m worried about packing…

 Packing your possessions can be a process, particularly at the beginning of the move.
 If you hire professional packers, they are fully trained to make sure your possessions are well protected and perfectly safe throughout the entire process of your relocation.
 Be ruthless in getting rid of junk.
 It’s a false economy to think that packing everything you own is the easiest option.
-Donate clothes and goods to charity or look into selling items online, identify items to be recycled.
-Find out more about our Gift Box program partnering with the Salvation Army.
+Donate clothes and goods to charity (many charities offer a collection service) or look into selling items online, identify items to be recycled.

 3. Do I need to do anything to prepare for the packing day?

 Prior to the packers’ arrival, make sure you dispose any items you do not wish to take with you.
 Disconnect and defrost refrigerators, drain the washing machine and thoroughly clean the house.
 Don’t forget to separate any items you will need to take with you when traveling, including passports, money, travel documents, important paperwork, jewelry, valuables and suitcases.

 It is important to remember that your goods will be traveling by ship, plane, truck or other mode of transport—each of which carries inherent risks.

 For your peace of mind, get a transit insurance that provides full replacement cost coverage on a door-to-door, all-risks basis.
 Find out if additional protection is available to cover pairs and sets, electrical and mechanical derangement and damage through mold and mildew.